 Our unique customer experience.
 We combine the value and convenience of a beauty superstore with the distinctive environment and experience of a specialty retailer.
+We cater to the woman who loves to indulge in shopping for beauty products as well as the woman who is time constrained.
+Our unique retail shopping experience reinforces our emotional connection with our customers, thereby creating loyalty and increasing both the frequency and length of their visits.

 Retail format poised to benefit from shifting channel dynamics.
-We are capitalizing on the shift in how manufacturers distribute and customers purchase products in the \$75 billion beauty products and salon services industry by offering an off-mall, service-oriented specialty retail concept with a comprehensive product selection.
+Over the past several years, the approximately \$75 billion beauty products and salon services industry has experienced significant changes, including a shift in how manufacturers distribute and customers purchase beauty products.
+We are capitalizing on these trends by being the only retailer to offer an off-mall, service-oriented specialty retail concept with a comprehensive product mix across categories and price points.

 Loyal and active customer base.
-We utilize our valuable proprietary database of approximately six million customer loyalty program members to drive traffic, better understand our customers' purchasing patterns and support new store site selection.
+We have approximately six million loyalty program members, the majority of whom have shopped at one of our stores within the past 12 months.
+We utilize this valuable proprietary database to drive traffic, better understand our customers' purchasing patterns and support new store site selection.

 Strong vendor relationships across product categories.
-We believe our over 300 vendor relationships, which span the three distinct beauty categories of prestige, mass and salon, and have taken years to develop, create a significant impediment for other retailers to replicate our model.
+We have strong, active relationships with over 300 vendors.
+We believe the scope and extent of these relationships, which span the three distinct beauty categories of prestige, mass and salon and have taken years to develop, create a significant impediment for other retailers to replicate our model.